toregua/ord-luckycoin/README.md

 ‼️ DISCLAIMER: OUR CODE MAY STILL HAVE BUGS️

 We included the real wonky block rewards from block 0 until block 144,999.
 We invite you to critically review our code in `src/epoch.rs`.
-We are convinced that doginals should use actual block rewards instead of a simplified version.
+We are convinced that luckynals should use actual block rewards instead of a simplified version.

 ## API documentation
 You can find the API documentation [here](openapi.yaml).